 I purchased parking passes for the Arts District Garage.
 What are my available options?

-Money from parking passes can be credited to your account, donated back to Lyric Opera, or refunded.
+Money from parking passes can be credited to your account, donated to Lyric Opera, or refunded.

 How do I talk to someone about my donation?

 Donations are deeply appreciated and needed at this time.
-Ticket donation questions can be directed to Ticketing and Patron Services at firstname.lastname@example.org or 816-471-7344.
-Benefits and monetary donation questions can be directed to Jonathan Thomas, Senior Manager of Individual Giving at firstname.lastname@example.org or 816-802-6061.
+Ticket donation questions, donor benefits, and monetary donation questions can be directed to Jonathan Thomas, Senior Manager of Individual Giving at firstname.lastname@example.org or 816-802-6061.

 Will I lose my season ticket seats for the 2021-2022 season since I did not renew for this one?

 No. Your seats are guaranteed for the 2021-2022 season.

 What is the Lyric Opera of Kansas City doing to ensure the safety of its patrons when performances resume?